danliris/com-danliris-service-deal-tracking/README.md

 This file contains Startup class.
 The Startup class configures services and the app's request pipeline.Optionally includes a ConfigureServices method to configure the app's services.
 A service is a reusable component that provides app functionality.
 Services are registered in ConfigureServices and consumed across the app via dependency injection (DI) or ApplicationServices.This class also Includes a Configure method to create the app's request processing pipeline.

-**File .codecov.yml**

-This file is used to configure code coverage in unit tests.

 **File .travis.yml**